 Since then I’ve read two books about Emacs, Learning Gnu Emacs and Mastering Emacs.
 I found them engaging reads that taught me a lot more about how Emacs works.
 I have also been intermittently reading the Org Mode Manual, from which I learned a lot of little tricks to make Org more versatile and convenient for me.

-Between this and a lot of things I found out through YouTube, Reddit, and online friends, my init.el has grown to a little over 300 lines.
+Between these efforts and a lot of things I found out through YouTube, Reddit, and online friends, my init.el has grown to a little over 300 lines.
+(Update 2024-10-28: As of today it’s 653 lines.)
 That’s tiny in comparison to Emacs veterans, of course, but is in keeping with my motto, as they say, to move slow and fix things.
-I’m not technically ambitious or highly skilled; I just want a tool that works more or less how I want it to and doesn’t require my data to be sent to a company, one that would not stop being supported because it’s no longer profitable.
+I’m not technically ambitious or highly skilled; I just want a tool that works more or less how I want it to, and would not be pulled out from under users like the poor Atom editor.
 GNU Emacs, configured little by little entirely at my own pace and actively developed for decades by a worldwide team of maintainers and contributors, exactly fits that bill.

 The good news is, that means you can use Emacs too as someone who isn’t necessarily technologically proficient and just wants a stable working environment, if you don’t mind a slow pace and some work including a little coding.